ScrapComputers/Docs/content/docs/Lua API/components/camera.md

 Like getFrame but it's as slices meaning you could make CCTV cameras without lagging a lot!
 It's just that the refresh rate would be lower.

-**Arguments:**
+**Arguments:**:
 - width [ **integer** ] The width of the frame
 - height [ **integer** ] The height of the frame
 - fovX [ **number** ] The FOV on x-axis
 - fovY [ **number** ] The FOV on y-axis
 - sliceWidth [ **integer** ] The width for each slice
 - xOffset [ **integer** ] The applied x offset for the frame.
-By default, it's at 0 so at the top, it would be rendered there
+By default, it's at 0 so at the left, it would be rendered there
 - yOffset [ **integer** ] The applied y offset for the frame.
-By default, it's at 0 so at the left, it would be rendered there
+By default, it's at 0 so at the top, it would be rendered there

 **Returns:**
 - [ **DisplayPixelsTable** ] The pixels of the frame